Benoît Tavenot: Bastia

-Having come fourth in his only season at Dijon, Tavenot left by mutual consent in June 2024 while strongly linked to a return to SC Bastia as head coach.
-He joined the Corsican club of Ligue 2 on a two-year deal, with his former mentor Antonetti being the director of football.
-In his debut as manager in a professional division on 19 August, his team drew 1–1 at Metz.
+Tavenot joined SC Bastia of Ligue 2 on a two-year deal in June 2024, with his former mentor Antonetti being the director of football.
+On his debut as manager in a professional division on 19 August, his team drew 1–1 at Metz.
+The 2024–25 season ended with the Corsican club in 8th place, having used a young and inexperienced squad.
+On 30 October 2025, with the club in last place after taking four points from eleven winless games, he was dismissed.